Hyukishi/easy-doctl/README.md

 # easy-doctl
 Notice: These scripts are only designed to work in bash terminals.
 They are confirmed working on Mac and Linux.

-Quickstart: Clone the repo to your local disk and make sure to give execution to the scripts with "chmod +x [filename]."
-Then run the easy-doctl.sh script to get started.
+Quickstart: Clone the repo to your local disk and make sure to give execution to the scripts with <code>chmod +x [filename]</code>.
+Then run the <code>easy-doctl.sh</code> script to get started.

 ** Important! ** Be sure to place the scripts in a directory located within your $PATH.
 The scripts may not work properly without being in a directory contained within your $PATH.